Constant-Int/Constant-Int.github.io/research.md

 ---
 # Papers

 Authors are usually listed in alphabetical order for theoretical computer science papers (marked by †).
 Authors listed by contribution are marked by *.
-The full list of my publications is in [[Google Scholar](https://scholar.google.com/citations?user=Ha_ETbQAAAAJ&hl=en)].
+The full list of my publications is in [Google Scholar](https://scholar.google.com/citations?user=Ha_ETbQAAAAJ&hl=en).

 ## Selected preprints